-5. Landsburg Park and Dam
+5. Landsburg Park

-SE 252nd PI & Landsburg Rd.
-SE, Ravensdale, WA 98051
+SE 252nd Pl & Landsburg Rd.
+SE, Ravensdale, WA, 98051

 From the viewing platform, look for spawning pairs and lighter patches of gravel that show where salmon have laid their eggs.
-Take a 40-minute tour up to the dam to learn about the greater Seattle area's water supply and see how some salmon are allowed to pass above the dam.
-Note: The last tour leaves at 3pm.
+Learn about the greater Seattle area's water supply and how some salmon are allowed to pass above the dam.